rs-develop/ForIocCrawler/README.md

 # ForIocCrawler - A forensic ioc crawler.

-This project aims to find IoCs in files, directories and mounted images directories and to get an overview of large amounts of data.
+This project aims to find IoCs in files, directories and mounted image directories to get an overview of a large amount of unknown data.
-The core of the crawler is the use of pre defined regex to match common ioc types.
+The core of the crawler is the use of pre defined regex to match common IoC types.
-It also has a whitelisting feature to prevent common false positives like version numbers, local ip addresses etc.
+It also has a whitelisting feature to prevent common false positives like version numbers, local IP addresses etc.
 Using the whitelisting feature it is possible to hide known good indicators and to reduce a huge amount of data and matches to a manageable count for analysis.
 To adjust the *forioccrawler* and its output to your needs in a specific case, you can use a individual whitelist config.
 It is also possible to define individual pattern files to find additional IoCs.